mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 storing data, and managing its flow.

-## What Does a Big Data Life Cycle Look Like?
+## Big Data Life Cycle
 So how is data actually processed when dealing with a big data system?
 While approaches to implementation differ, there are some commonalities in the strategies and software that we can talk about generally.
 While the steps presented below might not be true in all cases, they are widely used.

 ![](./images/big-data-life-cycle.jpg)

 The general categories of activities (typically using a cluster computing services) involved with big data processing are:

 * Understanding data requirements
 * Ingesting data into the system